abhivaikar/howtheytest/README.md

 # How They Test
-> A collection of publicly available resources on how software companies around the world test their software systems and build their quality culture.
+> A curated collection of publicly available resources on how software companies around the world test their software systems and build their quality culture.

 ## Foreword